Azure/azure-sdk-for-cpp/sdk/storage/faq.md

-# Frequently-asked Questions and Common Mistakes
+# Frequently-asked Questions, Common Mistakes and Best Practices

 ## How to use list-operations?
 Why doesn't list-operations return all blobs in a container?